AASports89/git-your-notes/README.md

 * Repository contains quality README file with description, screenshot, and link to deployed application.

-### Bonus: +10 Points

-* Application allows users to delete notes.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.

-* The URL of the GitHub repository, with a unique name and a README describing the project.

 ## Contact Info
 ---
 > **Note:** Any Questions?